mry/exfat-synology/README.md

 **P.S.**

-If your own mountpoint does not look like /volume1/usbexfat/usbshare[1...n], you need to modify mountpoint in the mount.sh!
+You change mount point in the mount.sh!
 ```
 ...
 MOUNTPOINT="/volume1/usbexfat/usbshare$n"